ruuda/blog/posts/a-type-system-for-rcl-part-1-introduction.md

  * **Gathering feedback.**
    I feel pretty confident that the way the RCL interpreter is implemented makes sense, but I’m less sure about the type system.
-   I studied program analysis and type and effect systems in university so none of this is completely new to me, but I have a feeling that for some of the choices I made, an expert more versed in the literature will say
+   I studied program analysis and type and effect systems during my master so none of this is completely new to me, but I have a feeling that for some of the choices I made, an expert more versed in the literature will say